darkpixel/django-composite-foreignkey/README.rst

+### Note

+The original project appears to be abandoned.
+My intent is to solve my immediate issues while learning a bit more about the underlying Django DB model and then continue to update this library.

 ===========================
 django-composite-foreignkey
 ===========================

 allow to create a django foreignkey that don't link with pk of other model, but with multi column matching local model columns or fixed values.